Troy Hofmann, PT, OCS, ATC, Cert. MDT

 Brian also has a special interest in treating TMJ disorders including myofascial pain, articular disorders, and headaches.
 Using a multifaceted approach, Brian treats the whole patient, addressing issues related stress, anxiety, and dysfunctional habits.

 Brian is an enthusiastic runner who enjoys charity races and runs distances from 5k to full marathons.
 His favorite race is the annual 10-mile Broad Street Run in Philadelphia.
 Brian’s other hobbies include skiing, tennis, and strength training, but most of all, spending quality time with his wife and two children.

-Matt received his Doctorate of Physical Therapy (DPT) from South College in Knoxville, TN.
+Reed received his Doctorate of Physical Therapy (DPT) from Widener University in Chester, PA.

 Meet Our Massage Therapist

 Andrea has been practicing Massage Therapy for the last 9 yrs.
 Andrea graduated Massage Therapy School from Chubb Institute Cherry Hill, NJ in 2006.
 She specializes in Deep Tissue, Sports, Swedish, Aromatherapy, Hot Stone, Reflexology and Pre-natal Massage.

 Andrea has been providing massage services in the South Jersey area since 2006.
 She has worked at Trump Marina Crimzen Spa, Atlantic City; Medford Fitness, Medford; and Virtua Health and Wellness Center Virtu Spa in Washington Township.